peterjc/thapbi-pict/docs/examples/synthetic_mycobiome/abundance.rst

 your MiSeq runs, or your PCR plates, or just apply a global threshold).
 It is clear from this example that they had lower background PCR contamination to deal with - we find this masks any worries about the Illumina tag-switching.

+In fact, looking at the read report ``summary/ctrl.ITS2.reads.1s5g.tsv`` it is clear that while this threshold may have excluded Illumina tag-switching, it has *not* excluded PCR noise - there are hundreds of low abundance sequences unique to a single sample.
+To address that we might want to double the threshold (say to 0.03% using ``-f 0.0003``)?